Integrity Initiatives in the Südhof Lab

 PubPeer Weblink: https://pubpeer.com/publications/DAF32F6DB6C166337E5381F769AE52

-Note: This paper elicited a large number of comments because, as we confirmed in our reanalysis of the raw data deposited here (https://purl.stanford.edu/cp231wr9194), the source data were not properly analyzed and the transfer of the original analysis results additionally contained copy-paste errors.
-Moreover, many comments were censored by the ‘Moderator’ who decides what is allowable on PubPeer.
+Note: This paper elicited a large number of comments because, as we confirmed in our reanalysis of the raw data deposited here (https://purl.stanford.edu/cp231wr9194), some of the source data were not properly analyzed, copy-paste errors were committed during assembly of the data, and the drafting of some figures was incorrect because the copy-paste errors were transmitted into the figures.
+Moreover, as always many comments were censored by the ‘Moderator’ who usually disallows author comments but generally does not censor accuser comments.
+Finally, a key author of the study was medically challenged during data assembly and the intense time of PubPeer criticism and provided incorrect answers on PubPeer.

 Accusation: The source data files for Figures 2-6 contain extensive data duplications

 Resolution: The accusation is correct.
-The data duplications initially appeared to be a minor mistake due to extensive copy-paste errors, but the paper’s 1st author then posted a corrected set of replacement data that were not previously seen by the lab and did not appear to be from the Südhof lab, which led to a reanalysis of the raw data by the lab.
-This reanalysis showed that the data duplications in the source data files were copy-paste errors made during assembly of the summary file resulting from an original analysis of the raw data that was not correctly performed.
+The data duplications initially appeared to be a minor mistake due to extensive copy-paste errors, but reanalysis of the data (see below) showed that the errors were transmitted into the figures.
+Moreover, the paper’s 1st author then posted a ‘corrected’ set of replacement data that were not previously seen by the lab and did not appear to be from the Südhof lab, suggesting they were not based on a scientific analysis.
+This was the trigger that led to a reanalysis of the raw data by the lab.
+The reanalysis showed that the data duplications in the source data files were copy-paste errors made during assembly of the summary file resulting from an original analysis of the raw data that was not correctly performed, and that the copy-paste errors were erroneously included in the figures.

-Classification: Data duplications are a minor error, but the original raw data analysis includes major errors that were not detected by PubPeer comments but uncovered in our re-analysis
+Classification: Data duplications are a minor error, but the original raw data analysis and figures include major errors that were not detected by PubPeer comments but uncovered in our re-analysis – PubPeer only identified the copy-paste errors and the implausible nature of the replacement data posted by the 1st author.

 Accusation: The unpublished replacement data posted by the 1st author contain irregularities suggesting possible falsification